bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

 npx prisma migrate dev
 ```
 <!-- theme: warning -->
-> If you miss the preceding step, you will not successfully switch the database provider.
+> If you miss the preceding step, the database provider will not be successfully switched.
 For a list of Prisma migrate limitations, see [Prisma Migrate limitations and known issues](https://www.prisma.io/docs/concepts/components/prisma-migrate/prisma-migrate-limitations-issues#you-cannot-automatically-switch-database-providers).

 4. To generate a fresh app client that uses the new database provider, run the following script: